Classic Rhubarb Custard Pie Recipe

 Prepare the Filling

-- Pat 3 cups rhubarb dry with paper towels.
-Toss with 3 tbsp flour.
+- Pat 3 cups of ¼-inch diced rhubarb dry with paper towels.
+Toss with 2 tbsp flour and 1 tsp cornstarch until coated, no lumps.

 Assemble and Bake